About the NSW EPA

 Our Board is a statutory body established under s.15 of the Protection of the Environment Administration Act 1991 (POEA Act) and reflects the Government's reform initiative to modernise the EPA as an independent, strengthened authority, headed by a statutory position of the EPA Chair and a reconstituted EPA Board.

 The Minister responsible for the EPA is the Hon.
-Mark Speakman MP, Minister for the Environment, Minister for Heritage, and Assistant Minister for Planning .
+Gabrielle Upton MP, Minister for the Environment, Minister for Local Government and Minister for Heritage.

 Healthy Environment, Healthy Community, Healthy Business

 The NSW Government re-established the EPA as an independent statutory authority in February 2012.
 Before this, the EPA was part of the Office of Environment and Heritage (OEH) within the Department of Premier and Cabinet.